arvestad/da3018_vt22_repo/story/the_story.md

 Maybe it was just a coincidence and maybe it was not.Anyway...
 A group of mathematicians gathered here in order to figure out what the biggest ***prime number*** is.
 To find the biggest prime they first needed the biggest number.

+"The task of finding that great number requires the work a great man" someone said.
+A conflict among the members arose — who was truly the greatest mathematician in the realms of Brunnsviken?